Menu

 Bali Exchange - March 2018

-Project SEVANA visited Indonesia in March 2018, together with a group of activists from different continents, to gain more understanding about Southeast Asia's situation and the struggle of the local people in Indonesia.
+Project SEVANA visited Indonesia in March 2018, along with activists from different continents, to better understand Southeast Asia's situation and the struggle of the local people.

-The team then visited the farmers of Peladung, where the community was fighting against the water mining in 2010 and now preserving Ababi the historical spring that feeds most of the southern slope of Mt.
-Agung, the famous active volcano of Bali.
+The team then visited the farmers of Peladung, where the community was fighting against water mining in 2010 and is now preserving Ababi, the historical spring that feeds most of the southern slope of Mt.
+Agung, Bali's famous active volcano.

-Next visit was at the community of Munduk in the District of Buleleng, which over the past two millennia managed to safeguard the Sacred Lake of Tamblingan, one among four caldera lakes of Bali.
+The next visit was to the community of Munduk in the District of Buleleng, which has, over the past two millennia, managed to safeguard the Sacred Lake of Tamblingan, one of four caldera lakes in Bali.

-The group also visited the Subak (The water management (irrigation) system for paddy field of Bali) community in the District of Tabanan, part of the 20 member subaks that make up the subak confederation.
+The group also visited the Subak (the water management (irrigation) system for the paddy fields of Bali) community in the District of Tabanan, one of the 20 member subtasks that make up the Subak confederation.

-Finally, the team visited the Benoa Bay area, which has become the hotbed of the rapidly growing Balinese social movement to resist a massive real-estate development project/privatisation of the whole bay.
+Finally, the team visited the Benoa Bay area, which has become the hotbed of the rapidly growing Balinese social movement to resist a massive real-estate development project and privatization of the whole bay.

 Southeast Asia gathering: "What is happening to our forests" - November 2016

-More than fifty participants of the meeting came from seven Southeast Asia countries including Thailand, Myanmar, Cambodia, Vietnam, Indonesia, Malaysia and the Philippines.
-Also, the meeting was participated by participants from India, United Kingdom and Brazil.
+More than fifty participants came from seven Southeast Asian countries, including Thailand, Myanmar, Cambodia, Vietnam, Indonesia, Malaysia, and the Philippines.
+Participants also came from India, the United Kingdom, and Brazil.